RP Check

 The parallel restrictive-practices regime for aged-care providers — same reasoning structure, different statute and regulator.

 The reasoning structure on every substance page is largely transferable to the parallel aged-care restrictive-practices framework administered by the Aged Care Quality and Safety Commission.
-The Commonwealth Aged Care Act governs in place of the NDIS Rules; the medication-context analysis is otherwise the same.
+The Commonwealth Aged Care Act governs in place of the NDIS Rules, and the regulator and authorisation pathway differ; the medication-context analysis is otherwise the same.